Essay

 • and repeated local work.

-Those two properties make the next question much less strange:
+Those two properties make the next question natural:

 what if we wrote this process down as a trace?

-First we need to look at what the repeated local work actually contains.
+First, we need to look at what the repeated local work contains.

 Decode as repeated state transition A static diagram describing transformer decode as state in, repeated local work, token output, and state out.
-Continuity is the claim The next step must really begin from the state the previous step produced. row t state in A / state out B row t+1 state in B / state out C row t+2 state in C / state out D state out must equal next state in
+Continuity is the claim The next row must really begin from the state the previous row produced. row state in local rule state out continuity check row t state A decode state B starts the chain row t+1 state B decode state C B = B row t+2 state C decode state D C = C state out in one row must equal state in in the next row

 Decode shape A trace is convincing only if the rows connect.
 Local correctness without continuity is not a coherent execution.